cvipdnn/semantic_segmentation/README.md

     ## Training Stats
 The training set is train2017 and validation set is val2017.
 The pretained model under model is getting 96.2% accuracy for training set.

-## Inferences
+### Inferences
 python unet_semantic_seg_inference.py

 The testing set is test2017.
+Some results are shown below:
 ![](result.png)